Galatians Chapter Four

 4:5 - to redeem those who were under the law, so that we might receive adoption as sons.

-Comments: Recall that I stated an opinion that there exists a parallel between these verses (4:4-6) and 3:13, 14 above.
-You are encouraged to read the commentary to 3:13, 14 from page 51 above.
+Comments: Recall that I stated an opinion that there exists a parallel between these verses (4:4-6) and 3:13, 14.
+You are encouraged to read the commentary to 3:13, 14 from that location above.
 Starting in 4:5, however, as with verse four above, “under the Law” could refer to Jews, or it could refer to all those under God’s condemnation as unregenerate sinners prior to coming to a personal decision of the Lordship of his Son, that is, Jews and Gentiles outside of Messiah.
 After all, Paul does in fact count himself in this group with his use of the first person plural pronoun “we.”
 And since he is writing to a group mixed of Jews and Gentiles, the “we” must apply the statement to all present.
 In this fashion, he describes Gentiles who most certainly grew up outside of a Torah-keeping community as those who were nevertheless “under the Law” while they were outside of the personal knowledge of Christ as Redeemer.

 4:6, 7 - And because you are sons, God has sent the Spirit of his Son into our hearts, crying, “Abba!
 Father!”
 So you are no longer a slave, but a son, and if a son, then an heir through God.